brucemack/brucemack.github.io/_posts/2024-06-27-input-output-writer-1.md

 categories: [ "ibm1620" ]
 ---

 It's hard to believe I'm writing an post about electric typewriters.
-You would think I'd have better things to do.
-This is no ordinary typewriter.
+My parents would be disappointed that my years of engineering education have come to this.
+But this is no ordinary typewriter.

 # Interesting Clock Feature